nu-jliu/modern-robotics-rs/README.md

 ## License

-This project follows standard Rust packaging conventions.
-Check the repository for specific license information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Jingkun Liu

 ## Contributing